phase2/generator-outrigger-drupal/generators/environment/templates/docs/DEVCLOUD.md

-# Phase2 DevCloud
+# Phase2 DevCloud / Outrigger Hosting

-> Learn how to work with and manage Phase2's Docker development hosting platform.
+> Learn how to work with and manage Phase2's Outrigger Hosting platform.

-The Phase2 Dev Cloud is the hosting infrastructure for non-local development, testing, and other project-specific web resources.
+Outrigger Hosting is Phase2's docker-based hosting platform for our development projects.
+This solution is still internal-only and evolving, and will eventually be documented so others can set it up as well.

 ## Server Location

-All Docker-based Dev Cloud sites are located on ci.p2devcloud.com or ci2.p2devcloud.com.
+All Docker-based hosted sites are located on ci.p2devcloud.com or ci2.p2devcloud.com.

 You can reach an environment on the server via: